raphant/lazyft/README.md

 backtest_runner = bp.run('Strategy')
 ```

-Now LFT will check to see if any pair data is missing and then proceed to run the backtest.
+Now, LFT will check to see if any pair data is missing and then proceed to run the backtest.

 ### Important Things to Know About Backtests